cminnich/Demand_Prediction/README.md

 ##Getting Client Login Predictions - REST API
 Allow GETing of predicted number of logins (per hour) for days in the future.
 Predictions will start on the day immediately following the latest historical datapoint.

-By default will predict forward 15 days:
+By default, will predict forward 15 days:

 `curl -i http://localhst:5000/api/demand`